 > Admissions and confessions

-EXCLUSION FROM EVIDENCE OF PARTS OF AN INTERVIEW In practice, entire exclusion is uncommon, but exclusion of portions is common, and often by agreement with prosecution.
+WHEN PARTS OF AN INTERVIEW EXCLUDED FROM EVIDENCE In practice, entire exclusion is uncommon, but exclusion of portions is common, and often by agreement with prosecution.
 There are many possible reasons, some being irrelevance (either from outset or by intervening circumstances), isolated prejudicial answers or objectionable questioning, legitimate invoking of right to silence, prolixity.

 NEED FOR AUDIO RECORDING OF CONFESSIONS AND ADMISSIONS Crimes Act s.464H; R v Heaney VicRp 85, 2 VR 531.
 The requirement where it arises is for audio-recording.
 Where separate periods of questioning, a recorded period within 464H (1)(c) is admissible: Heatherington v R HCA 19, (1994) 179 CLR 370; Pollard v R HCA 69,(1992) 176 CLR 177.
 Where single period of questioning partially recorded, that portion is admissible if it is within 464H (1)(c): Vu v Randoe VicSc 115.
 The discretion under s.464H(2) to rule admissible: R v Nicoletti VSCA 175, (2006) 164 A Crim R 81.
 Section 464H inapplicable to overheard admission: R v Schaeffer [ VSCA 306, (2005) 13 VR 337.